 Panel traps are constructed as sealed chambers – and require that “air-tight” construction in order to operate properly.
 Should you lose the seal over time – you also lose the effectiveness of the trap.
-A panel trap can be constructed to effectively deal with about an octave (1/2 above and below the traps center frequency) by installing rigid fiberglass behind (but not touching) the back of the panel.
+A panel trap can be constructed to effectively deal with about an octave (1/2 above and below the traps center frequency) by installing rigid rock mineral wool behind (but not touching) the back of the panel.
 If this material were to touch the panel – it would not be allowed to vibrate freely – and thus would fail at it’s primary task.

 Helmholtz traps as constructed with slats of wood placed over framing members.
 The frequency that these traps can handle is determined by the depth of the trap, the width and thickness of the slat and the slot left between adjacent slats(the slot).